 Most businesses have a small number of products that generate a large percentage of their revenues and profits.
 Focus on these star products and forget about the rest.

-The Internet provides the opportunity to access large number of customers and present them with a vast array of products, if you want to generate large sales start by focusing on small number of products.
+The Internet provides the opportunity to access a large number of customers and present them with a vast array of products.
+If you want to generate large sales, start by focusing on a small number of products.

 Do you need help with